 However, the Dakotas were angry that the soldiers had attacked and destroyed their goods without cause.
 The Western Dakotas had not participated in the U.S.-Dakota War in southern Minnesota.
 After the battles at Whitestone Hill and Killdeer Mountain, the Dakotas understood that the soldiers intended to do them harm and invade their treaty lands.

 These battles may be among the most important battles between the Dakotas (also called the Sioux) and the Army.
 The battles led to more conflict and more distrust between the American government and the Dakotas.
 Many more battles followed before the Sioux defeated the Army at the Battle of the Little Big Horn in 1876.

-The battles of 1863 and 1864 took place during the Civil War.
-Some of the soldiers in Sibley’s and Sully’s commands had served as volunteers in the Union Army, but there were few regular soldiers available to fight these battles.
+The battles of 1863 and 1864 took place during the Civil War and are recorded as Civil War battles.
 The battles in Dakota Territory drew men, ammunition, horses, and other supplies away from the war to preserve the Union.

 Civil War Battles in North Dakota : Documents